-The Doctorate student, who meets the academic requirements and passes the Doctorate thesis’ defense in accordance with the rules of the university offering the Doctorate program, will be able to get the following diploma:
+The doctoral student who meets the academic requirements and passes the defense of his or her doctoral thesis according to the rules of the university that offers the doctoral program, may qualify for the degree of:

-- Doctorate in Psychology by the International Iberoamerican University (Mexico).
+- DOCTOR IN PSYCHOLOGY from the International Iberoamerican University (Mexico).

 The Doctorate in Psychology is a multidisciplinary program that provides the student with the necessary knowledge and skills to develop a rigorous and quality contribution to the scientific research.
 This program responds to the challenges imposed by the social, cultural and economic change experimented over the years, which also requires the scientific community to provide new questions and solutions.
 The doctorate teaching phase is based on the scientific research of excellence by training the doctorate candidates in acquiring the knowledge that will enrich their learning process.
 Thus, through the strengthening of knowledge in research methods and profiling the research lines, students will be able to deepen into their area of choice.